 Lump Sum Retiring Allowance NOT going into an RRSP:

 -You need to create a new earnings rule for this payment

 -add an earning and call it something like: Retiring Allowance Lump Sum (the employee will see this on their payslip)

 -enable it and make it subject to FED/PROV tax but not CPP or EI

 -check with CRA or your accountant to see if it is subject to vacation and if it is check that box

 -T4 box is either 66 or 67 depending on your situation, please check with CRA or your accountant for which applies.
 Prov. box is O (note you will need to add the source of this income by entering code RJ in the box marked “Code (case O)” of the RL-1 slip at year end)

-- you will next need to manually calculate the lump sum tax rate as they program cannot do this for you.
+- you will next need to manually calculate the lump sum tax rate as the program cannot do this for you.
 Use the link above for Lump Sum withholding rates to get the rate to use.

 -Run this pay by itself as a special run.
 If there are any regular earnings to payout do that as part of a normal payroll separately.